 The wasps are largely successful in defending their paper work.
 Their warning coloration and hostile disposition deter inquisitive coaties or toucans across a wide radius around the nest.
 But the wasps have been hanging those hives in plain sight for many millions of years now.
-There has been time for some predators to arise and make the investment needed for successful raids on the forest’s hanging pantries.
+There has been time for some predators to develop successful strategies for raids on the forest’s hanging pantries.

 One such group of brigands is the army ants.
 They can muster a column of soldiers numbering in the millions.
 Their attack takes the form of a trail of crawling troops that stretches from the ground sixty feet or more up the trunk of a forest giant.
 The trail culminates at a paper nest suspended far out in the branches over the forest floor.